gnd/generative-stalagmite/README.md

    $ flask run
    ```

-You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
+Now go to [http://localhost:5000/stalagmite](http://localhost:5000/stalagmite) !
+Each load of the page will generate a new stalagmite.